pontem-network/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/node-requirements.md

 ## Hardware requirements

-For running an Aptos **validator node and validator fullnode** we recommend the following hardware resources:
+For running an Pont **validator node and validator fullnode** we recommend the following hardware resources:

   - **CPU**:
       - 8 cores, 16 threads